Einstein–Cartan theory: Avoidance of singularities

+Recently, interest in Einstein–Cartan theory has been driven toward nonsingular black hole models and cosmological implications, most importantly, the avoidance of a gravitational singularity at the beginning of the universe, such as in the black hole cosmology, quantum cosmology, static universe, and cyclic model.

 Singularity theorems which are premised on and formulated within the setting of Riemannian geometry (e.g. Penrose–Hawking singularity theorems) need not hold in Riemann–Cartan geometry.
 Consequently, Einstein–Cartan theory is able to avoid the general-relativistic problem of the singularity at the Big Bang.
 The minimal coupling between torsion and Dirac spinors generates an effective nonlinear spin–spin self-interaction, which becomes significant inside fermionic matter at extremely high densities.
 Such an interaction is conjectured to replace the singular Big Bang with a cusp-like Big Bounce at a minimum but finite scale factor, before which the observable universe was contracting.
 This scenario also explains why the present Universe at largest scales appears spatially flat, homogeneous and isotropic, providing a physical alternative to cosmic inflation.
-Torsion allows fermions to be spatially extended instead of "pointlike", which helps to avoid the formation of singularities such as black holes and removes the ultraviolet divergence in quantum field theory.
+Torsion allows fermions to be spatially extended instead of "pointlike", which helps to avoid the formation of singularities such as black holes, removes the ultraviolet divergence in quantum field theory, and leads to the toroidal ring model of electrons.
 According to general relativity, the gravitational collapse of a sufficiently compact mass forms a singular black hole.
-In the Einstein–Cartan theory, instead, the collapse reaches a bounce and forms a regular Einstein–Rosen bridge (wormhole) to a new, growing universe on the other side of the event horizon.
+In the Einstein–Cartan theory, instead, the collapse reaches a bounce and forms a regular Einstein–Rosen bridge (wormhole) to a new, growing universe on the other side of the event horizon; pair production by the gravitational field after the bounce, when torsion is still strong, generates a finite period of inflation.

+Other

+Einstein–Cartan theory seems to allow gravitational shielding and the oscillation of massless neutrinos without violating the equivalence principle.

+In addition, the Einstein–Cartan theory is also related to geometrodynamics and the vortex theory of the atom.